Franzdev8/five-minutes-fitness/README.md

 - __The Sign Up section__

   - This page gives the user the opportunity to get signed up to Five Minutes Fitness in order to start their personel development.
-  - It is mandatory to submit the full name and email address.
+  - It is mandatory to submit the full name and a email address.

 ![Sign Up](assets/images/sign-up.PNG)